Reinis Zusters: Blue Mountains

 In 1976, Zusters married his third wife, artist Venita Salnajs, who is also Latvian born, and they moved to Wentworth Falls.
 Inspired by the mountains, he embarked on a much freer style of richly painted, spattered landscapes and details, capturing the essence and spirit of the Australian landscape and sky.

 He often prepared the canvasses for his mountain landscapes in batches, laid out on the grass, splattering backgrounds in the manner of Jackson Pollock and completing with washes and pale glazes of colour.
 His paintings often featured skies in his distinctive vibrant blue.

-He said at the time, “The Blue Mountains lure me.
-The close-focus and long-range aspects of the landscape present a magical ambiguity and this, coupled with its logs, lichen and moss and perpetual blue sky, totally absorb me.”
+He said at the time, "The Blue Mountains lure me.
+The close-focus and long-range aspects of the landscape present a magical ambiguity and this, coupled with its logs, lichen and moss and perpetual blue sky, totally absorb me."

-While living in the Blue Mountains and exhibiting at the Holdsworth Galleries, the coffee table book ‘Spiral Vision – Reinis Zusters’ was published in 1981 to showcase his work.
+While living in the Blue Mountains and exhibiting at the Holdsworth Galleries, the coffee table book 'Spiral Vision – Reinis Zusters' was published in 1981 to showcase his work.

 Zusters exhibited at the Lewers Bequest and Penrith Regional Gallery and Ozartspace Katoomba, among many others.
 Blue Mountains City Council purchased several of his works and architect Nigel Bell designed the Conservation Hut in Wentworth Falls, which was built to house and display several of his larger paintings.

-Zusters remained in the Blue Mountains for the rest of his life, living in his home ‘Jamieson’, near the Falls and Darwin’s Walk.
+Zusters remained in the Blue Mountains for the rest of his life, living in his home 'Jamieson', near the Falls and Darwin's Walk.
 He died on 8 October 1999 in his favourite painting chair in his studio at Wentworth Falls, one week short of his 80th birthday.
 He was buried in the Latvian section of Rookwood Cemetery, Sydney.

 Honors and awards

-Zusters’ work is represented in numerous public and private collections in Australia and overseas.
-He won several prestigious awards in Australia, USA and Japan, the latter being the Bronze Prize in the 1990 Osaka Triennale’90 and the Special Prize at the Osaka Triennale’93 in 1993.
+Zusters' work is represented in numerous public and private collections in Australia and overseas.
+He won several prestigious awards in Australia, United States and Japan, the latter being the Bronze Prize in the 1990 Osaka Triennale'90 and the Special Prize at the Osaka Triennale'93 in 1993.
 He achieved his win from over 29,000 artists competing from 81 countries.

 He won the Daily Telegraph Art Prize in 1957 and the Hunters Hill prize in 1958 and 1959.
 In 1959, Zusters took the Wynne Prize for Landscape, then the Rockdale Prize in 1962, the Crouch Prize, Bendigo Art Gallery in 1963 and the Mosman Art Prize, 1971.
 His portrait of potter Peter Rushforth was exhibited in Portraits of Australia: The Doug Moran National Portrait Prize Collection in 1988.
 In 1994, he was honored with the Order of Australia Medal.